Details About the ESL Test From COMPASS

 - Right after you have finished the test, the score will be automatically calculated by the system.
 As such, you will be able to obtain the score report instantly.

-- With the help of the result of the COMPASS ESL, you will be placed in the right course that you have the skills for.
+- Scores from this section of the test will place you in the right course that you have the skills for.
 If your score is low, then this means that you will need to attend English classes to help you improve your English.

 Terms and Conditions